diskfoexe/ACE-Step-1.5/docs/en/INSTALL.md

 On Windows, use `.venv\Scripts\activate` and the same steps.

+> **Note:** `torchcodec` is not available for AMD ROCm GPUs due to CUDA-specific dependencies.
+ACE-Step automatically uses `soundfile` as a fallback for audio I/O, which provides full functionality on ROCm platforms.

 ### GPU Detection Troubleshooting

 If you see "No GPU detected, running on CPU" with an AMD GPU: